restify/node-restify/README.md

 ## Release process

-Here is how to cut a release:
+Here is how to cut a release for a new "$version"

-1. Update the version in "package.json" and change `## not yet released` at the top of "CHANGES.md" to:
+1. Update the version in "package.json" and change `## not yet released` at the top of "CHANGES.md" to the following.
+In other words, add a section for the new release.

     ```
     ## not yet released

+    (nothing yet)

     ## $version
     ```